69 Stylish Backyard Ideas for a Dreamy Retreat

 I think it would be really nice to spruce things up a bit by adding some pretty decorative molding or some stylish paneled columns – maybe in a crisp white or rich espresso color.
 It would give the pavilion a more polished and sophisticated look, don’t you think?

-Perfect Outdoor Rugs to Define Sitting Areas
+Outdoor Rugs That Define Seating Areas

 When you’re thinking about defining your outdoor space, don’t overlook the power of a beautiful outdoor rug!
 I love using them to create cozy little seating areas and add a pop of color or pattern to my yard without going overboard.
 Picking the perfect rug in the right size, texture, and color is key.
 It should tie everything together, complement your furniture, and be able to withstand the elements.
 Trust me, a good outdoor rug can really take your space to the next level!